AvanRocks/matrix-util/README.md

 ### Build using GNU Make (Linux and MacOS only)

-Clone this repo and run the following commands
+Clone this repo and run the following commands.

 ```
 $ make
 $ sudo make install
 ```

 The `mat` executable will be installed to your `/usr/local/bin`.
-You may now clean the temporary files created during the build process by running this command
+You may now clean the temporary files created during the build process by running this command.

 ```
 $ make clean
 ```

-To uninstall (when built with GNU Make):
+To uninstall (when built with GNU Make),

 ```
 $ sudo make uninstall